brycefrank/spsys/README.md

 `HexFrame` takes two arguments: a `SpatialPointsDataFrame` and a vector of column names that indicate attributes we are interested in conducting the analyses on.
 Here we indicate volume (vol) and basal area (ba) as our attributes of interest, and we indicate that the population size is `N=10000`. `HexFrame`, and its sister class `RectFrame` (for rectangular systematic samples), implement a standard interface upon which variance estimators can be constructed.

-### Estimating Variances
+### Estimating the Variance of Point Estimators

+The task of variance estimation in survey sampling is to estimate the variance of a point estimate. `spsys` offers two commonly used point estimators including the Horvitz-Thompson (HT) and generalized regression (GREG) estimators.

-Once we have wrapped our sample information within a `HexFrame` or `RectFrame`, the next step is to construct a variance estimator.
+[expand this section to accommodate the point estimators] Once we have wrapped our sample information within a `HexFrame` or `RectFrame`, the next step is to construct a point estimator.
 For example, we can construct a variance estimator that assumes simple random sampling was conducted, as is common practice for many environmental sample surveys.

 ```
 my_srs_estimator <- VarSRS(fpc=TRUE)